$\infty$-Dold-Kan correspondence via representation theory: Main theorem and proof

 We now define the following new map

-With techniques similar to those used in the fourth step of the proof, it is possible to show that is an equivalence given by an homotopical epimorphism.
-Then, we get the last equivalence by taking the inverse of $(i^n_{n-2,5})^*$. \oneline \textit{Conclusion.}
+Using similar techniques to those used in the fourth step of the proof, one shows that is an equivalence given by an homotopical epimorphism.
+Then, we get the last equivalence by taking the inverse of $(i^n_{n-2,5})^*$. \oneline \textsf{Conclusion.}\\ We conclude the proof considering the equivalence given by the composition of the ones we built in each step, namely